btcpayserver/btcpayserver-doc/docs/Deployment/ManualDeploymentExtended.md

 2019-05-23T18:24:22Z AddLocal(4d4al7v4hj5p7bb6.onion:8333,4)
 ```

-If there is a problem and no onion address can be found in the log file then check for "tor" related error messages:
+If there is a problem and no onion address can be found in the log file then check for Tor related error messages:

 ```bash
 ~$ cat /var/lib/bitcoind/debug.log | grep tor